 Kill Fungus in Your Shoes

 5 Steps to Keep Nail Fungus From Returning

 Topical treatments require the patient to apply medication to the infected toenails once or twice daily for up to a year.
 The success rate in killing the fungus with topical medication is only between 15-30%.

 Oral medications have a higher success rate, but also have potential side effects.
 The medication can affect your liver and can alter your sense of taste.
 Pregnant women or people with liver issues should not take the oral medications.

 Find out which treatment option is right for you.
-If you are concerned about those thickened, discolored toenails, call 816-943-1111 or set up a consultation with Dr. Green and Dr. Jameson today.
+If you are concerned about those thickened, discolored toenails, call 816-943-1111 or set up a consultation with our podiatrists today.

 Recommended nail polish for fungal toenails

 If you wear nail polish, our podiatrists recommend Dr.’s REMEDY Nail Polish.
 Regular nail polish actually promotes fungal growth.
 It acts as a barrier, creating a dark, moist environment beneath the nail; a perfect setup for fungus.
 If you’re going to wear nail polish, make sure it’s Dr’s REMEDY all natural nail polish.